Pitchgrade

 What sectors do Alphabet (Google) and Target operate in?

-Alphabet (Google) operates in the Communication Services sector (Internet Content & Information).
-Target operates in the Consumer Defensive sector (Discount Stores).
+Alphabet (Google) operates in the broader market sector.
+Target operates in the broader market sector.

 How does Alphabet (Google)'s revenue compare to Target's?